Died aged c. 81

 Charles Wesley 1707-1788 divine and hymn writer lived and died in a house on this site, and his sons Charles 1757-1834 and Samuel 1766-1837 musicians also lived here

-1 Wheatley Street, Westminster, W1, London, United Kingdom where he lived and died (1788)
+1 Wheatley Street, Westminster, W1, London, United Kingdom where they lived and died (1788)

 Adjoining this site stood the house of John Bray, scene of Charles Wesley's evangelical conversion May 21st 1738

-13 Little Britain, EC1, London, United Kingdom where he had an evangelical conversion
+13 Little Britain, EC1, London, United Kingdom where they had an evangelical conversion

 The upper storey of this building was the meeting place of York Methodists from 1753 to 1759.
 John Wesley, Charles Wesley and George Whitefield preached here on several occasions during that time.
 The actual room which the Methodists occupied was destroyed by fire and replaced by the present room about the year 1880.